Altinity/clickhouse-backup/ReadMe.md

    Execute create_remote + delete local, create full backup every `--full-interval`, create and upload incremental backup every `--watch-interval` use previous backup as base with `--diff-from-remote` option, use `backups_to_keep_remote` config option for properly deletion remote backups, will delete old backups which not have references from other backups

 OPTIONS:
    --config value, -c value                   Config 'FILE' name. (default: "/etc/clickhouse-backup/config.yml") [$CLICKHOUSE_BACKUP_CONFIG]
-   --watch-interval value                   Interval for run 'create_remote' + 'delete local' for incremental backup, look format https://pkg.go.dev/time#ParseDuration
+   --environment-override value, --env value  override any environment variable via CLI parameter --watch-interval value                     Interval for run 'create_remote' + 'delete local' for incremental backup, look format https://pkg.go.dev/time#ParseDuration
    --full-interval value                      Interval for run 'create_remote'+'delete local' when stop create incremental backup sequence and create full backup, look format https://pkg.go.dev/time#ParseDuration
    --watch-backup-name-template value         Template for new backup name, could contain names from system.macros, {type} - full or incremental and {time:LAYOUT}, look to https://go.dev/src/time/format.go for layout examples
    --table value, --tables value, -t value    Create and upload only objects which matched with table name patterns, separated by comma, allow ? and * as wildcard
    --partitions partition_id                  Partitions names, separated by comma If PARTITION BY clause returns numeric not hashed values for partition_id field in system.parts table, then use --partitions=partition_id1,partition_id2 format
 If PARTITION BY clause returns hashed string values, then use --partitions=('non_numeric_field_value_for_part1'),('non_numeric_field_value_for_part2') format
 If PARTITION BY clause returns tuple with multiple fields, then use --partitions=(numeric_value1,'string_value1','date_or_datetime_value'),(...) format